 Lice are small parasitic insects that feed on human blood.
 Though their bites are incredibly small, they cause an allergic reaction that causes the affected area to itch.
 Initially, you probably won’t suspect that you have lice, as dry skin and certain hair products can also cause your scalp to itch.
 In fact, it can take up to six weeks for a lice infestation to fully develop and become a full-blown problem.
-That being said, if you notice that your scalp is becoming itchier and you begin to notice the symptoms below, then it’s time to schedule an appointment at our Houston lice treatment center.
+That said, if you notice your scalp becoming itchier and you begin to notice the symptoms listed below, then it’s time to schedule an appointment at our Houston lice treatment center.

 Red Bumps and Sores

 Red bumps and swollen sores are other common signs of head lice.
 As we mentioned in the previous section, lice are small parasites, but their bites do irritate the skin and cause an allergic reaction in the body.
 Though many bites occur on the scalp itself, lice can also affect the hairline, neck, and shoulders.
 You will likely see red bumps developing as they feed.
 Sores and scratches may also develop due to itching.

 Fully grown lice are roughly 2 to 3 millimeters in length, which makes them incredibly difficult to spot with the naked eye.
 Despite this fact, they do cause tickling and crawling sensations as they mature into adulthood.
 Lice movement can sometimes be mistaken for a severely itchy scalp, but the crawling sensation caused by a full-blown lice infestation is almost unmistakable.